ClementNerma/Rave/README.md

 **WARNING:** This roadmap is not definitive ; it could severely change while the project advances.

 Here is the roadmap for the whole project.
+Please note that most parts cannot be achieved while the language isn't totally finished ; the repository should then be moved under a definitive name (like `SilverNight` instead of `SilverNight-draft`) before starting making the toolchain and the definitive tutorials.

 ### Redact the documentation